t3kt/raytk/docs/_reference/operators/pattern/rosettePattern.md

     name: Translate
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Moves the entire pattern.
   - label: Size
     name: Size
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Scales the pattern.
   - label: Glow
     name: Glow
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: The amount of glow, or blending between the circle edges and the background.
   - label: Radius
     name: Radius
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: The radius of the circles.
+A value of 1 makes the circles overlap perfectly at the center of their neighbors, 0.5 causes them to touch the edges of the neighbors, and 0 makes the circles dots.
+Values larger than 1 will cut off parts of the circles.
   - label: Spread
     name: Spread
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: How much the arrangement of circles should be spread out along each axis.
+  summary: Pattern with overlapping circles in a hexagonal arrangement.
   thumb: assets/images/reference/operators/pattern/rosettePattern_thumb.png

 ---

+Pattern with overlapping circles in a hexagonal arrangement.

+This pattern produces just float values not colors.
+To apply color to it, pass it into a `colorRampField`.

+The edges of the circles produce values of 1 and the background produces values of 0.